Penta-Game/pentagraph/README.md

 Graph representation as `Board` Object.

-### `pentagraph.lib.constants`
+### `pentagraph.lib.math`

-Constants used for board graphics.
-May be used to construct a pentagame board in 2D space.
+Math usable for graphic representation of pentagame board.
+Python version of math used in `pentagraph.lib.graphic`.

 ### `pentagraph.ml`